Chee32/5e-Character-Sheet/README.md

-# DnD 5e Modern Character Sheet
+# Dungeons & Dragons 5th Edition Character Sheet
-### A New and Modern Character Sheet for 5th edition Dungeons and Dragons.
+### A New and Modern Character Sheet for 5th edition Dungeons & Dragons.
 #### About:
 The main idea behind this sheet is easy access to common character information and auto calculation & population of fields.